serhat-ture/transportDemo/README.md

-The admin determines in which city the events will take place.\
 Admin is authorized  all request.\
 Regular user can create just vehicle.\
 Each route may have multiple stations and vehicles.

-smart1 and smart2 are standard user that they can read all data and add vehicles, but have no authority to add/delete/update new route.
+ 'smart' is standard user that they can read all data and add vehicles, but have no authority to add/delete/update new route.

 ## Technologies